 Private Investments Risk - A private investment is a financial asset outside public market assets, meaning they are not listed on an exchange.
 Investors often access private investments through a private investment fund.
 A private investment fund is an investment company that doesn't solicit capital from retail investors or the public.
 Hedge funds and private equity funds are two of the most common types of private investment funds.
 Private equity investing often has high investment minimums and they may also have higher liquidity risks since private equity investors are expected to invest their funds with the firm for several years, on average.
 Investors often utilize private investments to diversify their portfolio and reduce overall risk exposure across specific sectors.
 However, because there is no major public exchange for these investments, a fund manager may find it difficult to liquidate the investments in a fund in times of economic stress.
-AEWM generally limits investments in private funds, but the firm does allow high net worth and/or accredited clients to invest in certain private investments.

-Publicly Traded Business Development Companies - Business Development Companies ("BDC(s)") are a type of closed-ended fund that provide retail investors a way to invest in small and medium-sized private companies and, to a lesser extent, other investments, including public companies.
+AEWM generally limits investments in private funds, but the firm does allow high net worth clients to invest in certain private investments and medium-sized private companies and, to a lesser extent, other investments, including public companies.
 BDCs are complex and are associated with unique risks.
 Publicly traded BDCs can be bought and sold on national securities exchanges.
 BDCs are not limited to qualified investors.
 However, BDCs generally invest in companies that are developing and/or financially distressed.
 As a result, the companies that a BDC invests in are more likely to go out of business or default on their debts.
 Additionally, BDCs often use leverage or debt to increase the potential for higher returns.
 However, leverage can also potentially increase losses.